 primarily on healthy ingredients.
-That often means avoiding fast-food chains and family/casual restaurants that typically fill their menus with fried, overly salted, and sugary offerings.
+That often means avoiding fast-food chains and family/casual restaurants that typically populate their menus with fried, overly salted, and sugary offerings.
 Instead, pick a restaurant where you can discuss how the food is prepared with your server and influence what ends up on server as a resource.